al-caveman/cavemancms/content_raw/charity_license/article.md

 rule:nowaste
 text: _Recipient_ must not _waste_ any resources.
 I.e. _recipient_ will only
-      spend it in things that help maximize his survival.
+      spend it in things that help maximize life forms' survival.

 rule:punishment
 text: A _recipient_ that violates [nowaste] will be punished according to the